 Building engineers from day one.

 In the Ira A. Fulton Schools of Engineering, we believe that engineering is more than a discipline—it’s a mind-set, a way of looking at the world.
 Students in the Fulton Schools of Engineering are part of a community of problem solvers, people who are passionate about designing and making innovative and entrepreneurial solutions.
-Our community has grown to nearly 17,000 students from all 50 states and 111 countries—and the Fulton Schools have attracted a record number of incoming freshmen in each of the last five years.
+Our community has grown to over 19,000 students from all 50 states and Puerto Rico and 121 countries—and the Fulton Schools have attracted a record number of incoming freshmen in each of the last five years.

 We are dedicated to “the Fulton Difference,” with degree programs that combine a strong core foundation with hands-on experience; personalized advising; our innovative E2 program to welcome freshmen; top faculty, including a Nobel Laureate and members of the national academies of Engineering, Sciences and Construction; and a reputation for graduating students who are aggressively recruited by top companies or become superior candidates for graduate studies in medicine, law, engineering and science.